saintmac/vyte-api-v2-doc/docs/reference/users.md

 <attribute name="calendars" type="array of hashes">

-If you have access to your google Exchange credentials you can set their calendars on Vyte directly.
+If you have access to your users' Exchange credentials you can set their calendars on Vyte directly.

 <attributes :isChild=true>